310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Mao %}
-(…?!
-He ignored me?!
+(…!?
+He ignored me!?
 I was trying to crack jokes with him to lighten the mood, but it failed~!)

 (Really, though… I need to figure out what's going on.
 Why's it so gloomy in here?)